cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 - Cause #5

 Illicitly obtained game data will also cause this to happen.
 [Dumping](dumping-games) your game data is the only method that Cemu provides support for.
+Asking for help with illegally downloading that data will result in an immediate ban or warning.

 ### "Error: This title is encrypted.
 To run this application ..."